 The four state-owned enterprises that were also in the Deloitte Top 200 were significantly better at climate change reporting than the state-owned enterprises that were not.
-The other state-owned enterprise that mentioned climate change, AssureQuality Limited, only made a brief reference to 'reducing the company's carbon footprint'.
+The other state-owned enterprise that mentioned climate change, AsureQuality Limited, only made a brief reference to 'reducing the Company's carbon footprint' (AsureQuality Limited, 2017, p.
+23).